UIUC-iSchool-DataViz/is445_bcubcg_fall2023/week13/lecture13.md

 ## Notes on Final, Part 3

 Due dates:
- 1. First draft of Part 3 -- due April 28, will get feedback course participants
+ 1. First draft of Part 3 -- due Dec 1, will get feedback course participants
- 1. Post your link in the Canvas forum to get feedback from classmates -- April 29
+ 1. Post your link in the Canvas forum to get feedback from classmates -- Dec 2 (**all group members must do this**)
- 1. Provide feedback for 3 randomly assigned classmates -- due May 5
+ 1. Provide feedback for 3 randomly assigned classmates -- due Dec 8
- 1. Final chance to resubmit your Part 3 -- May 12
+ 1. Final chance to resubmit your Part 3 -- Dec 11

 **Please be aware these are hard deadlines -- no extensions available**